Stage presentation is always fun, as you will be showcasing your talent in front of the audience who are there to listen to you.

-- Make sure you take your presentation in different format.
+- Make sure you take your presentation in the different format.
 Keep it on your Email, in a pen-drive or on your Dropbox.
-This will ensure that you don’t have to face lots of technical glitch just before the presentation.
+This will ensure that you don’t have to face lots of technical glitches just before the presentation.

 - Make sure you carry a glass of water if your presentation is too long.
-This will help you to take care of dryness in mouth, when giving a long presentation.
+This will help you to take care of dryness in the mouth when giving a long presentation.

 - Start your presentation with questions, and ensure that you keep engaging with your audience, throughout the presentation.
 I usually do that by asking questions to the group, or to the individuals.

-- Make sure to tell people that you will giving time for questions, this will ensure that you are not interrupted in the middle of your presentation.
+- Make sure to tell people that you will give time for questions, this will ensure that you are not interrupted in the middle of your presentation.

-- While giving presentation, stay confident and stay focused on the topic.
+- While giving a presentation, stay confident and stay focused on the topic.
 Carry a paper with yourself, and outline the important words in order, to ensure you don’t get carried away.
-This actually happened to me when giving my first presentation, when I ended talking about advance topic while explaining things.
-In my case it was LSI keywords.
+This happened to me when giving my first presentation when I ended talking about the advanced topic.

-- Don’t stand behind the presenter table, and rather come out in-front and use your body language to add more emotions to your presentation.
-Maintain a perfect balance when you do this.
+- Don’t stand behind the presenter table as it shows less confidence.
+You can Come out in front and use your body language to add more emotions to your presentation.
+Maintain a good body posture when you do this.

-- Don’t speak too fast, as it may happens when we rush to end the presentation.
-This also shows lack of confidence, and half of the time your audience will not understand what you are trying to explain.
-Do remember, nodding heads doesn’t mean yes always.
+- Don’t speak too fast, as it may happen when we rush to end the presentation.
+This shows the lack of confidence and half of the time your audience will not understand what you are trying to explain.

-- Listen carefully, when somebody is asking question.
+- Listen carefully, when somebody is asking the question.
 Take your time and answer questions effectively.
-If you think the question is out of the context or will take too much time to explain, tell the person to meet you after the presentation for detailed answer.
+A good practice is to repeat the question to all before you starts explaining and move a few steps towards to the person who asked questions.
+If you think the question is out of the context or will take too much time to explain, tell the person to meet you after the presentation for the detailed answer.

 - Your goal is not to impress people only, but to explain and make the understand the topic you are talking about.
 Just wear something which looks presentable, and explains things according to the kind of audience you have.
 Use real-life examples, to connect non-interested listeners to your topic.